ct-js/docs.ctjs.rocks/docs/tilemaps.md

 ## Methods of `Tilemap`

 `Tilemap` is a subclass of [`PIXI.Container`](https://pixijs.download/release/docs/PIXI.Container.html), and can be tinted, transformed, and moved.
-The methods below mostly repeat the methods of `ct.tilemaps`, but are in an object-oriented style.
+The methods below mostly repeat the methods of `tilemaps`, but are in an object-oriented style.

 ### `tilemap.addTile(textureName, x, y, frame)`